In November 2023, the AER commenced its Review of the AER exemptions framework for embedded networks. The objectives of this review are to:

-- Determine whether action is needed, which could include strengthening regulatory oversight of embedded networks, enhancing reporting arrangements and consumer protections, and restricting the growth of future residential embedded networks.
+- Determine whether we should make changes to our Network Exemptions Guideline and Retail Exempt Selling Guideline (the guidelines), to address any issues we identified.
+For example, by strengthening regulatory oversight of embedded networks, enhancing reporting arrangements and consumer protections, or restricting the growth of future residential embedded networks.

-On 30 November 2023, the AER published an issues paper seeking stakeholder feedback on the benefits and harms due to embedded networks, and whether there is a case for us to make changes to the regulatory framework.
+On 30 November 2023, the AER published an issues paper seeking stakeholder feedback on the benefits and harms due to embedded networks, and possible policy approaches.
+We received 37 submissions.
+As part of the consultation process, we also held an online public forum on 13 December 2023 to present on and discuss topics from the issues paper.
+About 100 guests attended.

 Background